mayurpaunikar7/Swiggy-Reccomendation-Model-/README.md

 5. Review the presentation for a comprehensive overview of the project.

 For inquiries or feedback, feel free to reach out.

+## Acknowledgments

+I would like to express my sincere gratitude to the following individuals:

+- **Mentor**: Rishabh Sengar for his invaluable guidance, continuous support, and insightful feedback throughout the project.
+- **Team Members**: Saurav Kumar, Aditya Tomar, and Saikiran Chakala for their collaboration, contributions, and teamwork, which enriched the project significantly.

+Your encouragement and expertise were instrumental in making this project a success.
+Thank you for your time, knowledge, and dedication.